laurarokkjaer/Visual_portfolio_assignment_3/README.md

 ## Assignment description
-The official description of the assignment from github/brightspace (https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment3.md):
+The official description of the assignment from github/brightspace: [assignment description](https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment3.md).

 In this assignment, you are still going to work with the CIFAR10 dataset.
 However, this time, you are going to make build a classifier using transfer learning with a pretrained CNN like VGG16 for feature extraction.
 Your .py script should minimally do the following: